 Poor advertising choices aside, it’s an interesting concept.

 Languages: Spanish, Mandarin, and Japanese (eventually, the ili team will add French, Thai, Korean, Spanish, Italian and Arabic.)

-Cool Tricks: Ili bills itself as the first wearable translator for travelers.
+Cool Tricks: Ili bills itself as the first wearable translator for travellers.
 It is lightweight, fast and does not require wifi to work.